 We also compete with companies that offer web-based financial services and discount brokerage services, usually with lower levels of service, to individual clients.
 In addition, we compete with advisers holding themselves out as "independent" and who are registered investment advisers or RIAs.
 We compete principally on the basis of the quality of our advisers, services, product selection, location and reputation in local markets.
-Our ability to compete effectively in these businesses is substantially dependent on our continuing ability to attract, retain and motivate qualified professionals, including successful financial advisers, research analysts, investment bankers, trading professionals, portfolio managers and other revenue producing or specialized support personnel.
+Our ability to compete effectively in these businesses is substantially dependent on our continuing ability to attract, retain and motivate qualified professionals, including successful financial advisers, research analysts, investment bankers, trading professionals, portfolio managers and other revenue producing or specialized suppport personnel.

 The Company believes that the principal factors affecting competition in the securities and investment banking industries are the quality and ability of professional personnel and relative prices of services and products offered.
 In some instances, competition within the industry can be impacted by the credit ratings assigned to the firm offering services when potential clients are making a determination of acceptable counterparties.
 The ability of securities industry participants to offer credit facilities to potential investment banking clients may affect the assignment of individual transactions.
 The Company's ability to compete depends substantially on its ability to attract and retain qualified employees while managing compensation and other costs.
-Oppenheimer and its competitors employ advertising and direct solicitation of potential clients.
+Oppenheimer and its competitors employ advertising and direct solicitation of potential customers in order to increase business and furnish investment research publications in an effort to retain existing and attract potential clients.
 Many of Oppenheimer's competitors engage in these programs more extensively than Oppenheimer.
 Increasingly, securities firms are providing automated investment advisory services that employ algorithms to determine recommended portfolio allocations at a much lower price point.
 This model is in early stage and it is not yet clear whether this type of investment advisory service will provide meaningful competition to the full service investment model.